 I think that accessibility has always been the issue.
 Doing art, even contemporary art, that is very high costly, it is so expensive.
 Even with basic materials, those materials are expensive and technology advances things will become cheaper.
 Like an SD card, I think a 4 terabyte SD card is now a couple hundred dollars, who would’ve thought that in 2005 that would’ve been thousands of dollars.

-Do you think that there’s an image or a negative connotation with the artists, like term “the starving artist”.
-Is there an image that is frowned upon for people going into photography and art?
+Do you think that there’s an image or a negative connotation with the artists, like term “the starving artist”?

 I think that when people think of photography they don’t necessarily think of an artist.
 That’s an issue but it’s also a challenge that I like to accept.
 As a contemporary artists, 100%.
 The stigma that “Oh, you’re not going to be successful in life.
 You can’t do this, you can’t do that.”
 It sucks!
 It sucks incredibly for the regular artist who is trying to make their art the way they can and the way that they want to.
 But I think that as a photographer, it’s a bit easier to get public acceptance.
 There’s obvious commercial opportunities.
 You can shoot for ads, and that’s more accessible and people don’t about the art behind that.
 People don’t always associate art with photography.
 But I always like to challenge that idea and make you think with my work.
 Like “oh that looks weird!”, no it doesn’t look weird.
 It’s just unusual and you’ve never seen it before.
 Art is supposed to make you angry, it’s supposed to bring that emotion out of you.
 It’s supposed to make you uncomfortable.